Hojlb/markup-2-hexal/README.md

 Failure to comply with coding standards or syntax requirements may result in losing up to 20 points.
 Failure to comply with the PSD template (except for nuances with fonts) may result in losing up to 40 points.
 Terms of Reference
-Fully responsive layout is not required. ìInteractiveì means effects or animations depending on user's actions, like on hover or on click.
+Fully responsive layout is not required. ‚ÄúInteractive‚Äú means effects or animations depending on user's actions, like on hover or on click.

 Header.
 Interactive nav.